Berken-demirel/SWD_Detect/Comparison to Other Works/README.md

 # SWD-Detect-with-SVM

-A 12 feature SVM implementation of SWD Detection algorithm.
-Impmlemented for performance comparison to Neural Network architecture in [SWD-Detection-in-Rats](https://github.com/kutay-ugurlu/SWD-Detection-in-Rats/edit/master/README.md)
+This directory contains the implementations of feature extraction and SWD detection methods proposed in cited woorks.